Citibank Credit Card Offers

-Anyway, it's a great credit card if you're looking for one with a simple cash back rate.
-It's not as good of a card if you want to travel (there's a foreign transaction fee of 3%) or were hoping for a welcome bonus (there is none).
+Anyway, it’s a great credit card if you’re looking for one with a simple cash back rate.
+It’s not as good of a card if you want to travel (there’s a foreign transaction fee of foreign_fee) or were hoping for a welcome bonus (there is none).

-As with many credit cards that brag about a long balance transfer period with an intro APR of 0%, it doesn't have all that much else going for it.
-The Citi® Diamond Preferred® Card has no welcome bonus.
-No rewards.
-No annual fee (oh, wait, that's a good thing).
+As with many credit cards that brag about a long balance transfer period with an intro APR of 0%, it doesn’t have an ongoing rewards program.

-But the big selling point is an introductory APR of 0% for 21 months for balance transfers and 12 months for new purchases (then, 13.74% - 23.74% Variable).
+But the big selling point is an introductory APR of 0% for 21 months for balance transfers and 12 months for new purchases (then, RegAPR).

-Here's the good news: New cardholders earn 80,000 bonus ThankYou® Points after spending $4,000 in purchases within the first three months of opening an account (you can redeem those points for $800 in gift cards through thankyou.com).
+Here’s the good news: New cardholders earn 60,000 bonus ThankYou Points after spending $4,000 in purchases within the first three months of opening an account (you can redeem those points for $600 in gift cards through thankyou.com).
 Plus, for a limited time, earn 10 points per $1 on hotels, car rentals and attractions (excluding air travel) booked via the Citi Travel portal through June 30, 2024.

 In fact, there’s a lot of praise one can offer for this card.
 Some highlights: